ShiroKuro017/Learn-Computer-Vision/README.md

 ---

-**Last Updated**: Desember 2025
+**Last Updated**: December 2025

-Selamat belajar!
-Jika repositori ini membantu, jangan lupa berikan ⭐ star.
+Happy learning!
+If this repository helps you, please give it a ⭐ star.